demian-wolf/pyreverso/README.md

 # ReversoAPI
-This is an unofficial Reverso API.
-It is currently available only for Context.
+This is a Python wraparound for Reverso API.
+It is currently available only for Reverso Context.

 ## Context
 This part of API lets you easily get usage examples list for words from Reverso Context.